openstack/openstack-manuals/doc/install-guide/source/launch-instance-networks-selfservice.rst

       |                                      |      |                   | "ip_address": "203.0.113.102"}           |
       +--------------------------------------+------+-------------------+------------------------------------------+

 #.
-Ping this IP address from the controller node or any host on the public
+Ping this IP address from the controller node or any host on the physical
-   physical network:
+   provider network:

    .. code-block:: console